ember-learn/cli-guides/guides/basic-use/assets-and-dependencies.md

 By default, new apps use `npm`.
 Both tools offer similar functionality, and which one to choose is up to the developer's preference.
-Dependencies listed in `package.json` can be installed with with either `npm install` or `yarn install`.
+Dependencies listed in `package.json` can be installed with either `npm install` or `yarn install`.
 The files for those packages are added to the `node_modules` folder of the app.

 There are two ways to switch from `npm` to `yarn`.
 Either include an option when the app is created, like `ember new --yarn`,